Corndel/AI6-Workshop-1-PDE/lessons_learned.md

     > _Did you think about who has access to the data?
 How are you ensuring the model doesn't discriminate against protected groups?_

 * **What evidence would a regulator or stakeholder need to see to trust this model?**
-    > _Think about model cards, fairness reports, explainability reports (like SHAP), and logs of who accessed the model._
+    > _Think about model cards, fairness reports, explainability reports and logs of who accessed the model._

 ---